fsioni/projet-sfl/README.md

 - To move along all axis use : ̀`Z Q S F`
 - To pause the game : `escape`
+- To restart the game after Game Over : `Space`
 - To open the debug mode press : `P`
 - To quit press : `x` or the cross button.